VCDN-2024/prog7312-part-2-Sherelda/README.md

 - Fill in your details along with your comments and suggestions.
 - Use "Send" to submit the feedback or "Clear" to reset the form.

+  ## Service Request Status

+  ## Data Structures:
+1. **Graph Implementation (Graph.cs)**
+- Used to manage the service areas and their relationships.
+Allows for the representation of service areas, modeling of relationships, traversal algorithms, and computation of the Minimum Spanning Tree (MST).

+3. **Min Heap (MinHeap.cs)**
+- Used for priority-based handling of service requests.
+Enables efficient priority-based extraction, dynamic insertion, constant-time access to minimum, and efficient heapify operations.

+3. **Red-Black Tree (RedBlackTree.cs)**
+ - Used to efficiently manage and search for service requests.
+Provides a balanced structure, fast searching, duplicate handling, and in-order traversal support.

 ## Project Files

 - `MainWindow.xaml` & `MainWindow.xaml.cs`: Main window and navigation.